Third Eye Blind: Formation and early years: 1990–1996

-The band's origins trace back to the early 1990s, with frontman Stephan Jenkins writing music, but struggling to put and hold together a consistent musical lineup.
+The band's origins trace back to the early 1990s, with frontman Stephan Jenkins writing music, but struggling to hold together a consistent musical lineup.
 Originally, Jenkins started his music career as one half of an interracial rap duo "Puck and Natty" with musician Herman Anthony Chunn, who went by the stage name "Zen".
-Because of legal issues from the musical group Tuck & Patti, the duo later changed their name to "Puck and Zen".
 The two managed to attract some attention from record labels - enough to get one of their few recorded songs "Just Wanna Be Your Friend" on a soundtrack for the television drama Beverly Hills, 90210.
-The two were in talks of being signed with Capitol Records, but Jenkins did not see eye to eye on the label's views on the musical direction or what music producer they would work with, and negotiations fell through.
+The two were in talks to being signed with Capitol Records, but Jenkins did not see eye to eye on the label's views on the musical direction or what music producer with which they would work, and negotiations fell through.
 The group broke up shortly afterwards, and while short-lived, it was in the group that Jenkins first developed connections in the industry, and wrote the first iteration of what would become Third Eye Blind's biggest hit, "Semi-Charmed Life".

-After the experience, Jenkins moved into the direction of starting up a rock band instead.
-Jenkins recounted that over the span of a few years, he would recruit members, only to have them frequently dropout because of issues such as drug addiction or joining other bands.
-Jenkins would write and workshop early material with musician Jason Slater for years before the band started up formally, and the two would work together to record the band's first demo together in 1993.
-Jenkins reconnected with music producer and sound engineer David Gleeson, a contact from his Puck and Natty days, to be able to record demos at professional studios, such as Skywalker Ranch.
-Gleeson would assist in the sessions, but eventually had a falling out with Jenkins and stopped working with the band.
+After the "Puck and Zen" experience, Jenkins moved in the direction of starting a rock band.
+Jenkins recounted that over the span of a few years, he would recruit members, only to have them drop out because of drug addiction or join other bands.
+Jenkins would write and workshop early material with musician Jason Slater for years before the band started up formally, and the two recorded the band's first demo together in 1993.
+Jenkins reconnected with music producer and sound engineer David Gleeson, a contact from his Puck and Natty days, to be able to record demos at professional studios like Skywalker Ranch.
+Gleeson assisted in the sessions, but eventually had a falling-out with Jenkins and stopped working with the band.
 George Earth also played guitar on some demos.
-Much of the contents of the first demo, such as the track "Hold Me Down", would be scrapped and shelved entirely, but Jenkins would continue to work on some material like "Semi-Charmed Life" or "Alright Caroline" that would eventually see release.
-Around this time, guitarist Tony Fredianelli would audition for the band as well, though according to Slater, Jenkins believed him to be "too [heavy] metal" for the band.
-Around the time frame of 1993 and 1994, Slater would depart the band, while guitarist Kevin Cadogan and bassist Arion Salazar would join.
-The band cycled through a number of drummers - Adrian Burley, Steve Bowman (Counting Crows), and Michael Urbano (Smash Mouth).
+Much of the contents of the first demo, such as the track "Hold Me Down", were scrapped and shelved entirely, but Jenkins continued to work on some material like "Semi-Charmed Life" or "Alright Caroline" that were eventually released.
+Around this time, guitarist Tony Fredianelli auditioned for the band, though according to Slater, Jenkins believed him to be "too [heavy] metal" for the band.
+Around the time frame of 1993 and 1994, Slater departed the band, while guitarist Kevin Cadogan and bassist Arion Salazar joined.
+The band cycled through a number of drummers including Adrian Burley, Steve Bowman (Counting Crows), and Michael Urbano (Smash Mouth).